AKI Partner Organization-Helping Hands for Hounds of Honduras (HHHH)

 HHHH has been an AKI Partner Organization since 2007.
 Other than donations of cat and dog food and shelter supplies from local supporters and volunteers, AKI donors are the only source of funding for HHHH.

-Pilar is especially known for "before-after" --turning dogs and cats lives around (like in the 1st 6 pictures below).
+Pilar is especially known for "before-after" --turning dogs and cats lives around (like in the 8 after/before pictures below-click on a picture for more info).

 There’s no other sanctuary quite like this for cats and dogs in Tegucigalpa--essentially, the HHHH sanctuary is an old age-hospice-rehab facility for cats and dogs, where many of the animals require intensive care to overcome their physical and emotional injuries.